 The full report can be found on Akamai’s website.

 activereach solutions integrate a range of cybersecurity approaches to solve issues similar to those discussed in Akamai’s summer report.
 For example, within recent months we have helped a global recruitment giant and a large European bank to protect hundreds of thousands of customers’ credentials.
-This was overcome by implementing a next-generation WAF (web application firewall) solution, and by DDoS testing to expose security vulnerabilities.
+This was overcome by implementing a next-generation WAF (web application firewall) solution, and by DDoS attack testing to expose security vulnerabilities.

 If you would like to find out more about these case studies, please view them here.

 This period of time has seen a significant increase in many types of attacks.
 For example, percentage increases are shown as follows;

 – 38% in the application layer

 There was a total of 400 million web application attacks found in just these 6 months globally.
 With regards to the type of web application attacks that were conducted, the most common kind was SQL injections, at 51% of all attacks.
 This was followed by Local File Inclusion (LFI) at 34%, and Cross-site Scripting (XSS) at 8%.

 As the techniques that the hackers are employing are constantly changing, there is an ever-increasing need for better security techniques.
 An example of this is that DDoS-for-hire sites are continually being shut down following Operation Power Off in April 2018.
 These sites sell DDoS, or ‘stressor’, software for no more than 50 USD, which easily enables hackers to use them against vulnerable sites.
 The popular site Webstresser.org closed down in the operation; it was allegedly responsible for approximately 4-6 million attacks.